 Meaning and History

 Until 2008, HTC was named High Tech Computer Corporation.
 However, her tablets and smartphones were already adorned with a label that said, “HTC.”
 The company changed its logo style several times.
 In the original version (from 1997), there was an inverted checkmark behind the inscription, consisting of two pointed lines.
-In 2006, a phone was drawn to the left of HTC with two triangle-arrows pointing to the right.
+In 2006, a phone was drawn to the left of HTC, with two triangle arrows pointing to the right.

 What is HTC?

 HTC stands for High Tech Computer Corporation, a Taiwanese company that manufactures electronic devices.
-It specializes in the design and production of portable devices, particularly smartphones, and laptops.
+It specializes in the design and production of portable devices, particularly smartphones and laptops.
 The brand was established in 1997, with its center in New Taipei.

 1997 – 2006

-At first, the word “HTC” was used as an abbreviation for the full version of the name.
+At first, the word “HTC” was used as an abbreviation for the full name.
 From 1997 to 2006, the characters were uppercase, as required by the rules for writing abbreviations.
 There was also an additional symbol for the brand.
 An upward-pointing arrow that gave the logo a touch of originality and seemed to indicate that HTC is a high-tech brand

 2006 – 2008